sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The best way to lead is by example.
 This strategy will produce tangible evidence of the benefits of a working culture based on open principles.
-In addition, by simplifying the rules on sharing ESDC software and contributing to OSS projects, it will prove the value of open standards and OSS to the organisation and to society.
+In addition, by simplifying the rules on sharing ESDC software and contributing to OSS projects, it will prove the value of open standards and OSS to the organization and to society.

 These are the main actions: